253B.18 Persons who are mentally ill and dangerous to the public.

 Subd.
 9. Provisional discharge; review.
 A provisional discharge pursuant to this section shall not automatically terminate.
 A full discharge shall occur only as provided in subdivision 15.
 The commissioner shall notify the patient that the terms of a provisional discharge continue unless the patient requests and is granted a change in the conditions of provisional discharge or unless the patient petitions the special review board for a full discharge and the discharge is granted.

 Subd.
 10. Provisional discharge; revocation.
 The head of the treatment facility may revoke a provisional discharge if any of the following grounds exist:

 (i) the patient has departed from the conditions of the provisional discharge plan;

-(ii) the patient is exhibiting signs of a mental illness which may require in-hospital evaluation
+(ii) the patient is exhibiting signs of a mental illness which may require in-hospital evaluation or treatment; or

 (iii) the patient is exhibiting behavior which may be dangerous to self or others.